Legal Process for Wrongful Death Claims in San Diego

 • Negotiate with insurance companies or defense attorneys to reach a fair settlement.

-Step 6: Preparing for Trial
+Step 6: Trial Preparation and Proceedings

 If your case goes to trial, your attorney will represent you in court and present a compelling argument to the judge and jury.
 Trial proceedings include: